 • Setup time: 2-3 weeks

-• Process: Register with Bolagsverket (required minimum SEK 50,000 share capital)
+• Process: Register with Bolagsverket (required minimum varies by coverage level and operations type share capital)

 • Advantages: Limited liability, professional structure, easier financing